TheAlphaStream/nitroless/README.md

     Thanks for using and supporting the Nitroless project!
   </p>
   <p align="center">
-    It was nice while it lasted but unfortunately we had to shut it down due legal reasons with Discord.
+    It was nice while it lasted but unfortunately we had to shut it down.
     We hope this hasn't impacted you guys too much but it had to be done.
   </p>
   <p align="center">